-An inspection request can be submitted through your ePlans' account or through our automated inspection request line at 541-766-6745.
+An inspection request can be submitted through your ePlans' account.

-- The systems are available 24 hours a day, 7 days a week.
+- The system is available 24 hours a day, 7 days a week.

 - Cut-off time for inspection requests for the same day is 7:00 am.

-- The systems will guide you through scheduling, canceling, or rescheduling an inspection.
+- The system will guide you through scheduling, canceling, or rescheduling an inspection.